BigBossErndog/Amara2/README.md

 ### - Why Amara'2'?
 The first Amara was a C++ game framework (built on SDL2) that I created during university.
 It was used to make the game [Pry In The Void](https://store.steampowered.com/app/1234990/Pry_Into_The_Void/).

-This new version vastly improves on it, while adding Lua scripting (So I don't have to compile the dang thing every time lol).
+This new version vastly improves on it, while adding Lua scripting (so I don't have to compile the dang thing every time lol).
 The name itself is a reference that some people in my community may recognize from way back when.